jacebenson/jace.pro/src/posts/2019/2019-08-11-new-york-features-auto-suggest-js-beautify-context-menus.md

 ---
-title: 'New York Features: Auto Suggest, JS Beautify & Context Menus'
+title: 'New York Features: Auto Suggest, JS Beautify and Context Menus'
 description: "New york has a few, nice things added for developers if you still work in the tool and not on some syncer.\r\n\r\nThis feature specifically is barely noted.
 Here..."
 date: '2019-08-12'
 tags: